plaindata-ai/censoredROC/README.md

 __ROC()__

-Gives a ROC array
+Produces a numpy array with ROC estimations

 __AUC()__

-Gives and AUC estimate
+Produces a float showing AUC estimate

 __plot()__

 Plots the bootstrapped plot of ROC

-### Example
+## Example

 Install the lifelines package to import the dataset

 ```
 pip install lifelines
 ```
-import the datasets from the lifelines package along with cenroc package
+Import the datasets from the lifelines package along with ___cenroctest___ package

 ```
 import lifelines.datasets as data